 I love knitting, but sometimes, I just don’t want to spend hours on a blanket or an intricate pattern.
-I want a quick project that still leaves me with a nice, professional, finished item that I can use and wear right away.
+Sometimes you just want to start and finish a project in one day.
 A few weeks ago, I decided to come up with a pattern that I could use all the time without worrying about time, or difficulty, or the amount of yarn I needed.
 I wanted something that was “one size fits all” and easy.
 I came up with the Marley Beanie!
-It’s perfect for guys and girls, and it took me a little over an hour to make.
-Here is the free beanie knitting pattern!
+It’s perfect for guys and girls, and it took me a little under an hour and a half to make.
+So let’s get right into the free beanie knitting pattern!

 The full free pattern is written out below.
 For those who’d prefer to print the pattern and take it with you for on-the-go and to markup as you go, you can buy the inexpensive printable PDF from my Etsy and Ravelry shops.
 The PDF is formatted without ads or comments, so it’s easy to read.

-- 1 skein Lion Brand’s Hometown USA yarn*
+- #6 super bulky yarn – I used 1 skein of Lion Brand’s Hometown USA in Anchorage Ice

 - Stitch marker